FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/grayarea-foundation-for-the-arts.md

   platform with new course tracks that will empower creators to incorporate DWeb technology into their creative practices.
 website: https://grayarea.org/
+active-partnership: true
 image:
   src: /assets/images/partnerlogo_grayarea.png
 seo:
+  description:
-  description: Gray Area is a countercultural hub fostering creative action at the
-    intersection of art and technology, developing DWeb curriculum to empower creators in their practices.
+    Gray Area is a countercultural hub fostering creative action at the intersection of art and technology, developing DWeb curriculum to empower creators in their practices.
 ---